abdalimran/abdalimran.github.io/_posts/2021-09-17-Fuzzy-word-replace-from-string-in-Python.md

 Have you ever faced problems like the following?

 You are given a string, for example `"Apple MacBook Pro appl"`.
 Now you have to remove the word `"Apple"` from the string.
 You can easily use python's default `replace()` function to do that.
-It'll only matctch and replace the words that exactly matches to `Apple`.
+It'll only match and replace the words that exactly matches to `Apple`.
 But it is required that you also remove the words that might be misspelled, like `appl`.
 How can we do that?

-Fuzzy string matching techniques comes into play here.
+Fuzzy string matching techniques come into play here.
 We can solve this problem in 2 ways.
-One is through using Python's default `difflib` library, and the another one is through using `rapidfuzz`, a fuzzy string matching library.
+One is through using Python's default `difflib` library, and the other one is through using `rapidfuzz`, a fuzzy string matching library.

 Below I've given codes for both of the approaches.